Hiking to La Chorrera, Colombia’s tallest waterfall.

 Arriving to the falls is when your hard earned steps come thanking you.
 The falls are massive, however on my day of visit the water wasn’t flowing like it really ideally should have been.
 Aside from the slow flow, the tranquility, solitude & verdance makes it all worth it.

-Is it all really worth it?
+Is the La Chorrera hike really worth it?
 Yes.
 It’s well, well worth it.
 Especially the drive in.
-Bogota hiking will gain more attention at some point.
+In the coming years, Bogota hiking will gain more traction and this hike will be more widely known.
 Here is the attention you need to know about now.

 - Price: 30,000 COP: Transport 8,000 COP ( x 2) + entrance fee 12,000 COP + water/snacks